EPCCTeresa/PhoneBookApp/README.md

 - Make the UX more user friendly, according to current front frameworks
 - Tests
 - Provide the possibility to filter the listed records in order to avoid overloading the visual information that the end user receives from the Web App.

+* Technical decisions

+According to me, it is not a good practise to create PRs with tones of files modified, so I decided to separate in different MRs instead of creating several commits.
+I believe it depends on the developer.
+From my point of view I prefer to review very specific PRs and well focused on what they are supposed to do.
+Peviewing a long PR can make it difficult to review and even miss the objective for which the PR exists.